coreos/rpm-ostree/docs/manual/treefile.md

    rpm-ostree will not do any special handling of kernel, initrd or the /boot directory.
 This is useful if the target for the tree is some kind of container which does not have its own kernel.

+ * `copy-files`: Array, optional: Copy external files to the rootfs.

+   Each array element is an array, whose first member is the source file name, and the second element is the destination name.
+The source file must be in the same directory as the treefile.

+   Example: `"add-files": [["bar", "/bar"], ["foo", "/foo"]]`